 In 1523 Ayllón obtained a royal cedula securing to him exclusive right of settlement within the limits of a strip of coast on either side of the place where his subordinate had come to land.
 In 1525, being unable to visit the new land himself, in order to secure his rights he sent two caravels to explore his territory under Pedro de Quexos.
 “They regained the good will of the natives,” says Shea,” and explored the coast for 250 leagues, setting up stone crosses with the name of Charles V and the date of the act of taking possession.
 They returned to Santo Domingo in July, 1525, bringing one or two Indians from each province, who might be trained to act as interpreters.”
 After considerable delay Ayllón himself sailed for his new government early in June, 1526, with three large vessels, 600 persons of both sexes, including priests and physicians, and 100 horses.
 They reached the North American coast at the mouth of a river calculated by them to be in north latitude 33° 40′, and they called it the Jordan—from the name of one of Ayllón’s captains, it is said.
 Here, however, Ayllón lost one of his vessels, and his interpreters, including Francisco of Chicora, deserted him.
 Dissatisfied with the region in which he had landed and obtaining news of one better from a party he had sent along the shore, Ayllón determined to remove, and he seems to have followed the coast.
 The explorers are said to have continued for 40 or 45 leagues until they came to a river called Gualdape, where they began a settlement, which was called San Miguel de Gualdape.
 The land hereabout was hot and full of marshes.
 The river was large and well stocked with fish, but the entrance was shallow and passable only at high tide.
 The colony did not prosper, the weather became severe, many sickened and died, and on October 18, 1526, Ayllón died also.
 Trouble soon broke out among the surviving colonists and finally, in the middle of a severe winter, those that were left sailed back to Hispaniola (Swanton, 1922, p34).

 Now, the short-lived colony of San Miguel de Gualdape, was probably the first Spanish settlement in the present mainland United States (preceding St. Augustine, Florida by 39 years), probably near modern McIntosh County, Georgia.
 The odd and wealthy Kingdom of Chicora never materialized, except perhaps when Francisco de Chicorana was sitting around the campfire with his buddies telling them how he punked the Spanish.
 Interestingly, historians have long recognized a coastal Native American tribe living near Pawley’s Island, South Carolina called the Chicora.
-They grew corn, tobacco, and beans in their gardens and domesticated animals like deer and chickens.
+They grew corn, tobacco, and beans in their gardens and domesticated animals like chickens.
 Because of their location, and it is thought that indeed the Chicora may have been some of the first Native Americans to see the Spanish explorers arrive in the 1520s, and still exist today near the South Carolina coast.
 Chicora, along with other vanishing realms like the lost Kingdom of Saguaney, and El Dorado beckoned to Europe with the promise of riches, only to move ever farther towards the horizon and out of their grasp.
 And sadly, we often become obsessed with the glittering dreams that we knowingly exaggerated.
 As Suzi Quatro once said, “You’re all right, as long as you don’t believe your own hype”.

 Bolton, Herbert Eugene, 1870-1953.
 The Spanish Borderlands: a Chronicle of Old Florida And the Southwest.
 New Haven: Yale University Press, 1921.